Cristian-ESc95/Financial-Sales-Analysis/README.md

 - High-revenue customers don't always generate high profit (Sean Miller, Ken Londsdale, Sanjit Engle, Christopher Conant).Consider launching a loyalty program or targeted promotions to reward the most profitable customers and strengthen long-term relationships.
 - Loss-making customers represent 18,07%.
 It's recommended to optimise discount policies to reduce negative margins.
 - The company generates $2.30M in revenue with a profit margin of 12.49%, showing solid but uneven regional performance.
 West and East drive most of the company's profit led by California and New York.
 Consider to analyze the cost structure, particularly logistic and distribution expenses in states with low or negative profit margins.
+- The average shipping time across all regions is 3.9.
+Although overall delivery performance is consistent, there are some outliers such as District of Columbia, Maine and Wyoming (5+ days) which are well above the average.
+Optimizing shipping times is crucial to enhance customer satisfaction and improve financial performance.
+- Some states, including California, New York, Washington and Texas show a high total delay.
+However, their average shipping time remains around 3.9 days, indicating that these delays are caused by a small number of cases rather than a systemic issue.
+This suggest that overall logistics efficiency is strong but there may be an opportunity to reduce outliers and further improve delivery efficency.